learning to talk

 Then she found Billi the cat, who was successfully using buttons, and was convinced.
 She began the process of button-training with Justin in June of 2021.
 It wasn’t overnight - Justin took 2 months of training to say his first “word”.
 But the rest was history.

-Since then, Justin has been learning at a lightning-fast pace, reaching over 30 buttons in just a few months, and even using sentences.
+Since then, Justin has learned over 50 words, and even uses sentences.
 We decided to record the journey to show more people that cats can learn to talk, too!

 Justin Bieber the Talking Cat